WalletScrutiny/WalletScrutinyCom/_android/com.bityard.us2.md

 ## Verdict

-This is a cryptocurrency exchange with KYC, termination clauses that bar access to the service and therefore the wallets of the user.
-Therefore it is **custodial** and the app **cannot be verified.**
+This is a cryptocurrency exchange with KYC, termination clauses that bar access to the service and therefore it is **custodial** and  **cannot be verified.**